Consumer Protection

 Who's covered CRAs and data furnishers May also cover original creditors

-Statutory damages Up to $1,000 per violation (willful) Varies — some states allow higher amounts
+Statutory damages $100 to $1,000 for willful noncompliance Varies — some states allow higher amounts

 Punitive damages Available for willful violations Available in many states